ratankaliani/ratankaliani.github.io/content/posts/evo2.md

 Evo 2 is a successor to [Evo](https://arcinstitute.org/news/blog/evo), which was the first large genomic language model released by Arc back in early 2024.
 Evo showed that large, long-context genomic DNA foundation models could viably generate “realistic” genomic sequences.
 But, Evo only focused on prokaryotes, and didn’t generalize well to human genomes.
 To accurately predict animal and human genomic sequences, Evo 2 also trained on eukaryotic genomes and modified the architecture of Evo to work for the larger genomes in eukaryotes.

-Evo 2 was trained on over 2,000 H100 GPUs for several months, putting my estimate of the cost of the run at ~$10M.
+Evo 2 was trained on over 2,000 H100 GPUs for several months, putting the estimated cost of the run at ~$10M.
 With Evo 2, you can:

 - Generate novel genetic sequences across both eukaryotes and prokaryotes that exhibit high fitness.
 - Predict the functional impact of specific genetic variants, such as BRCA1 mutations linked to increased breast cancer risk.